zenobio93/seat-docs/docs/installation_guides/ubuntu.md

 </div>
 </div>

-Then, we will have to download the repository GPG key and adding it into our trusted outfit `apt-key adv --recv-keys --keyserver keyserver.ubuntu.com 4F4EA0AAE5267A6C`
+Next, we will have to download the repository GPG key and add it into our keychain `apt-key adv --recv-keys --keyserver keyserver.ubuntu.com 4F4EA0AAE5267A6C`

 Update our repository cache